 Then wander down to Happy Valley, gather by the bonfire with a hot chocolate, and watch the weekly fireworks display on a Saturday night, which kicks off at 8:15pm.
 The perfect end to a perfect day… until you wake up and do it all over again.

 Looking at booking in to Big White next season?
-Click here for Skimax Holidays deals which include Kids Ski Free packages for kids aged 12 and under; such as Sundance Resort from $4450* per family and Trappers Crossing from $1425* per person.
+Click here for Skimax Holidays deals which include Kids Ski Free packages for kids aged 12 and under; such as Sundance Resort from $4450* per family and Trappers Crossing from $1425* per person as at date of print.

 JOIN our Miss Snow It All Canada Chatter Facebook Group